-Just 19 percent of customers want to speak with a sales representative during the “awareness” stage, the time when they’re looking for a solution for their problem or pain.
-Sixty percent say they want to talk to sales in the “consideration” phase after they’ve done their own research and created a short list, and then they often want to cut right to the chase and talk demos and pricing.
+Just 19% of customers want to speak with a sales representative during the "awareness" stage, the time when they're looking for a solution for their problem or pain.
+60% say that they want to talk to sales in the "consideration" phase after they've done their own research and created a short list, and then they often want to cut right to the chase and talk demos and pricing.

 In Episode 1 of Masters of Revenue, "Closest to the Pin: How to Create a Culture of Forecast Accuracy," Carl Eschenbach, Partner at Sequoia Capital, and Yamini Rangan, Chief Customer Officer at Dropbox, share their insights on how this evolution is unfolding and what it means for growing organizations.

-While revenue operations leaders must certainly rely on a portfolio of skills that include deep expertise in forecasting, sales, pipeline management and more, revenue operations is not just a rebranding of the historic ops roles.
+While revenue operations leaders must certainly rely on a portfolio of skills that include deep expertise in forecasting, sales, pipeline management, and more, revenue operations is not just a rebranding of historic ops roles.

 Revenue operations is the entire go-to-market team—marketing, sales, customer success, and operations—working together with transparency and trust to hit revenue goals.

-That requires much tighter collaboration and alignment between marketing, sales and customer success than in the past, and the Chief Revenue Officer’s (CRO) first task is getting those functions aligned on the same customer-centric goals.
+That requires much tighter collaboration and alignment between marketing, sales, and customer success than in the past, and the Chief Revenue Officer's first task is getting those functions aligned on the same customer-centric goals.

 Creating a single organization with some combination of aligned goals, processes, technology, and people allows you to focus on the business in a more holistic fashion.
-In subscription businesses, both marketing and sales need to be aligned with the customer success organization so they can upsell, cross-sell and manage renewals and prevent churn.
+In subscription businesses, both marketing and sales need to be aligned with the customer success organization so they can upsell, cross-sell, manage renewals, and prevent churn.

 "It's not just about the deals you close in a given quarter," Rangan says.
 "It's about total ARR (Annual Recurring Revenue) including renewals.
 If you're losing as many customers at the bottom of the bucket as you're adding at the top, you're not going to grow."